Kazagan/LootManagerApi/README.md

     -   Acceptance tests
     +   Goods

 Current issues:
-    - Laptop only: When running in docker, containers are unable to communicate.
-Issue does not exist on desktop.
+    - My Laptop only: When running in docker, containers are unable to communicate.
+Issue does not exist on on my desktop.
 Unsure of cause, Settings seem to be configured correctly.